-Kenton County farmers are now eligible to receive up to 75% reimbursement of the cost of dead animal removal from the farm, through a grant from the Kentucky Soil Erosion and Water Quality Cost Share program.
+Kenton County farmers are now eligible to receive up to 75% reimbursement of the cost of dead animal removal from the farm, through a Local Cost Share program.
 The program is limited to private landowners.

-Proper disposal of dead farm animals is important not only to herd health, but to human health.
-Kentucky law regulates the proper disposal methods for dead farm animals.
+Proper disposal of fallen livestock is important not only to herd health, but to human health.
+Kentucky law regulates the proper disposal methods for fallen livestock.

-Disposing of dead animals properly can also help control coyote and other predator problems.
+Disposing of fallen livestock properly can also help control coyote and other predator problems.
 Leaving livestock carcasses in pastures or open pits not only encourages predators to associate livestock with food, but also causes predators to congregate near farms.

 Water quality concerns can also be addressed by using approved disposal methods.
 The Kentucky Agriculture Water Quality Act requires that by October 23, 2001,all landowners with 10 or more acres must have developed and implemented a plan to prevent water pollution from their agriculture or silviculture (forestry) operations.